robinkraft/web-mapping/lecture2/Lecture2.md

 * Where are these stations?
 How many are there?
 (Hint: use the `Preview` button)

+### GROUP BY
+A common operation in data science is to collapse tabular data into group averages, counts, minimums, maximums, and other reduction operations.
+What is the largest earthquake by country?
+How many airports are in each state?
+We group these events by a shared attribute, whether text (e.g. country name) or geographic entities (e.g. country boundary).

-Let's do an GROUP BY aggregation, to see which watershed has the most stations.
+Let's do an GROUP BY aggregation to see which watershed has the most stations.

 ```sql
 SELECT huc, count(*)